Scientists Sequence First Ancient Irish Human Genomes

 A team of geneticists from Trinity College Dublin and archaeologists from Queen’s University Belfast has sequenced the first genomes from ancient Irish humans, and the information buried within is already answering pivotal questions about the origins of Ireland’s people and their culture.
+Read more here and watch a video here.

 The team sequenced the genome of an early farmer woman, who lived near Belfast some 5,200 years ago, and those of three men from a later period, around 4,000 years ago in the Bronze Age, after the introduction of metalworking.
-Their landmark results are published today in international journal Proceedings of the National Academy of Sciences, USA.